t4d-gmbh/working-with-git/source/content/intro/main_features/propagation_techniques.md

 Use a public/private key pair to authenticate with the remote
 :::
 :::{card} Username/Password
-Provide username and password for autentiation with the remote
+Provide username and password to authenticate with the remote
 :::

 ```